-Mopar has released the JK-8 Wrangler pickup conversion kit announced earlier this year at the Moab Jeep® Safari.
+Jeep fans have been loving Mopar’s JK-8 Wrangler pickup conversion kit.
 The kit, which generated considerable buzz among Jeep enthusiasts, enables a Wrangler Unlimited to be converted into a 2-door model with a pickup bed.

 The design incorporates cues from the popular 1980’s Jeep Scrambler CJ-8.
 Major components include a spacious 44-inch by 50-inch steel bed, inner and outer bedsides constructed from stamped sheet metal, Freedom Panel assemblies, a removable fiberglass hardtop with a sliding rear window, two fixed side windows, and a fiberglass bulkhead.
 A special JK-8 badge is also provided for the left rear quarter panel.